The end of a fiscal year calls for software renewal.

-3. Support: Look at the records of your interactions with the support team.
-If you haven’t been using their services very often, maybe downgrade to a cheaper option.
+Support: Look at the records of your interactions with the technical support team.
+If you haven’t been using their services very often, maybe downgrade to a cheaper software maintenance option.

-5. Contract: Re-read your software contract and ensure there are no risks associated with signing.
+Contract: Re-read your software contract and ensure there are no risks associated with signing on the bottom line.

-6. Pricing: Compare similar products and their prices.
+Pricing: Compare similar SaaS tools and their software licensing prices.
 If a competitor is offering the same features and support for the same price, consider making a switch.

 Renewing software is a big part of staying compliant.
 Check out our resource on software compliance for more tips on abiding by software law.